jpallen/ably-quiz/README.md

 ## Notes / Limitations

-- Clients don't correctly leaving the presence set on exit
+- Everything runs in 'dev' mode using ts-node.
+There is no build or deploy step
 - There is only one quiz session per server instance, and the server needs restarting to reset the quiz
 - If a client doesn't answer any questions they are not included in the scores
-- There is no recovery logic if a client disconnects mid way through a quiz.
+- There is no recovery logic if a client disconnects mid-way through a quiz.
 They cannot reconnect
 - All server state is in memory.
 If the server crashes, the state is lost
 - Logging is just done via console.log, is not very consistent and also appears in tests